adamjstevenson/adamjstevenson.github.io/_posts/2018-02-25-serverless-nodejs-dollar-cost-averaging-for-crypto-markets.md

 (Note that this example uses the sandbox API endpoint for GDAX.)

-You can use [Sam Local](https://docs.aws.amazon.com/lambda/latest/dg/test-sam-local.html), a simple CLI that allows you to test Lambda functions before deploying them.
+You can use [SAM Local](https://docs.aws.amazon.com/lambda/latest/dg/test-sam-local.html), a simple CLI that allows you to test Lambda functions before deploying them.
 In your app directory, install the tool with NPM and create an empty event payload to send to the function:

 ```
 $ npm install --global lambda-local